 Once you’ve set up your GMB listing, the next thing you should do is to optimize the listing.
 You can do that by doing the following:

-Google My Business Listing is crucial for the success of lawyer websites, and it promises to boost your clientele base and profits.
+Google Business Profile Listing is crucial for the success of lawyer websites, and it promises to boost your clientele base and profits.
 So, use the guide above for the best results.